bvermeulen/display-news-banner/README.md

 Python 3.6<br />
 This program uses the modules: tkinter, feedparser, time, re, sys feedparser can be downloaded at: https://pypi.python.org/pypi/feedparser<br />

 To start the application:
 ```sh
 python3 news_banner_v2.py <argument>
 ```
-argument: news_site as per dictionary below, for example 'BBC World News'.
-If argument is omitted it takes the news site 'Nu.nl'
+argument: news site name as per dictionary below, for example 'BBC World News'.
+If the argument is omitted it takes the news site 'Nu.nl'

 The news sites available are given in the dictionary news_list.
 ```sh